Democracy on tour:

 Nordic and Baltic Democracy Festivals 2024

-The Nordic Council of Ministers is hosting debates at six Nordic and three Baltic democracy festivals this summer.
-Politicians, civil society, experts, young people and businesses have all been invited to talk directly with people in their countries.
+The Nordic Council of Ministers hosted debates at six Nordic and three Baltic democracy festivals this summer.
+Politicians, civil society, experts, young people and businesses were all invited to talk directly with people in their countries.

 Photographer